CVE-2025-59037 Overview

 Immediate Actions Required

-- Upgrade to duckdb@1.3.4, @duckdb/node-api@1.3.4, @duckdb/node-bindings@1.3.4, @duckdb/duckdb-wasm@1.30.0, or higher
+- Upgrade to duckdb@1.3.4, @duckdb/node-api@1.3.4, @duckdb/node-bindings@1.3.4, or @duckdb/duckdb-wasm@1.30.0 or higher

-- Rotate any credentials, tokens, or wallet keys handled by systems that installed the affected versions
+- Rotate any credentials, API tokens, or wallet keys handled on systems that executed the compromised versions

 Patch Information